-In a typical duplex system, one pump will be able to handle the system load.
-The control system will signal the lead pump to start when the vacuum transducer senses the vacuum level below its set point.
-If one pump can carry the load, then the vacuum level will rise and maintain the vacuum level setting.
-At this point, if the minimum run timer for that pump has been satisfied, the control system will turn off the lead pump.
-If the minimum run timer for that pump has not been satisfied, the lead pump will continue to run until the timer expires.
-When the system vacuum drops below the vacuum level setting, the control system will automatically sequence the lead role to the other pump and will start it.
-This is also known as "first on/first off" instead of the more traditional "last on/first off".
+The control will signal the lead pump to start when system vacuum falls below the set point.
+Once the lead pump has started, the next available pump will read "Next to Run."
+If the one pump can carry the load, then the system vacuum will rise to 22 in Hg.
+At this point, the control will turn off the lead pump if the minimum run time has been met.
+When the system vacuum drops again, the control will automatically sequence the lead role to the "Next to Run" pump and will start it.